malawadd/fs2024/README.md

 **Note for Linux Users:**
 To enable screenshot functionality, install ImageMagick with the command: `apt-get install imagemagick`.

-**Note for Windows Users:**
-Lilypad only runs on WSL.
-Move the Lilypad server to WSL and run it from there.
-Additionally, change the API endpoint in the [client](https://github.com/malawadd/fs2024/blob/2693ef83fe185665a7c17cd265f6cbde729983ae/client/apiService.js#L42) from `/lilypad` to `http://localhost:3400/lilypad`.

 **Client Setup:**
 1. Navigate to the client directory.